 - 1. Regional Freight Plan Congestion Survey. - 2.
-Urban and Rural Critical Freight Corridors
+Urban and Rural Critical Freight Corridors. - 3.
+Massachusetts State Freight Plan Working Group.

-- 1. Coordinate and cooperate with affected constituencies, both decision makers and stakeholders, from the public and private sectors to identify regional freight bottlenecks and improve conditions for the movement of freight in and out of the region.
-Ongoing task. - 2.
-Work with MassDOT and Pan Am officials to assure that passenger rail service on the Conn River line will not adversely impact freight rail traffic.
+- Coordinate and cooperate with affected constituencies, both decision makers and stakeholders, from the public and private sectors to identify regional freight bottlenecks and improve conditions for the movement of freight in and out of the region.
+Ongoing task. - Work with MassDOT and Pan Am officials to assure that passenger rail service on the Conn River line will not adversely impact freight rail traffic.
 Continue to work with MassDOT to identify any adverse impacts to freight movement resulting from the proposed Inland Route for passenger rail service.
-Ongoing task. - 3.
-Continue working with MassDOT, West Springfield officials and CSX representatives on the redevelopment of the CSX yard with proposed access via the Union Street Bridge and a new truck access road.
+Ongoing task. - Participate in FHWA web conferences, and other related workshops and conferences regarding new freight requirements included in the FAST Act.
 As necessary. - 4.
-Participate in FHWA web conferences, and other related workshops and conferences regarding new freight requirements included in the FAST Act.
-As necessary. - 5.
-Continue to work with the Capital Region Council of Governments (CRCOG) and the Vermont Agency of Transportation (VTRANS) to address regional freight issues and improve the movement of goods between Hartford and Springfield as well as northern core cities. - 6.
+Continue to work with the Capital Region Council of Governments (CRCOG) and the Vermont Agency of Transportation (VTRANS) to address regional freight issues and improve the movement of goods between Hartford and Springfield as well as northern core cities. - 5.
 Utilize FHWA's Freight Analysis Framework (FAF) data to assess freight origin and destination flows through the region.
-Ongoing Task - 7.
-Reconvene the Regional Freight Plan Advisory Committee to discuss recommendations from the Massachusetts State Freight Plan.
-Advance region specific recommendations and develop a Regional Freight Plan for the Pioneer Valley MPO.
+Ongoing Task - Finalize the Regional Freight Plan for the Pioneer Valley MPO.
+December 2018. - 7.
+Collect data as necessary on Urban and Rural Critical Freight Corridors in the Pioneer Valley MPO.

-1. Technical reports, memoranda, surveys, computerized databases, GIS and other map products, meetings, workshops, forums, grant applications, project proposals, etc. which are produced in conjunction with the execution of this work task.
-As needed.
-2. Regional Freight Plan.
-February 2018.
+- 1. Technical reports, memoranda, surveys, computerized databases, GIS and other map products, meetings, workshops, forums, grant applications, project proposals, etc. which are produced in conjunction with the execution of this work task.
+As needed. - 2.
+Final Regional Freight Plan.
+December 2018.

 Source Budget Est. Staff Effort

 FHWA PL (80%) \$30,000 15 weeks

 MassDOT (20% match) \$ 7,500 4 weeks

 TOTAL \$37,500 19 weeks

-Direct Labor \$17,241

-Indirect Costs \$20,259